HewlettPackard/dc-rl/docs/_sources/overview/reward_function.rst.txt

 To use this custom reward function, the reward function must be declared in the :code:`REWARD_METHOD_MAP`.
 In this case, by default, the reward function is already declared as :code:`'energy_PUE_reward' : energy_PUE_reward,`.
-Therefore, to use the reward function as a reward function of an agent (i.e., agent dc, the agent that modifies the HVAC setpoint), in the algorithm definition (i.e., :code:`train_ppo.py`), the reward definition of the dc agent must be declared as :code:`dc_reward:energy_PUE_reward` within the env_config dictionary.
+Therefore, to use the function as a reward function of an agent (i.e., :code:`agent_dc`, the agent that modifies the HVAC setpoint), in the algorithm definition (i.e., :code:`train_ppo.py`), the reward definition of the dc agent must be declared as :code:`dc_reward:energy_PUE_reward` within the :code:`env_config` dictionary.

-The following piece of code show how to declare the :code:`'energy_PUE_reward'` as reward function for the dc agent:
+The following piece of code show how to declare the :code:`'energy_PUE_reward'` as reward function for the DC agent:

 .. code-block:: python